New Years Reflections and Anti-Resolutions

-2014 was a very good year for me.
-I was fortunate enough to have a lot of very good things happen 2014, as well as a few trials and tribulations that are necessary stressors that make you grow, adapt and develop as a person in ways that I doubt I could have predicted a year ago.
-And while I’m incredibly thankful for all that 2014 brought me, I think that’s the point.
+This year was a good year for me.
+I was fortunate enough to have a lot of very good things happen, as well as a few trials and tribulations that are necessary stressors that make you grow, adapt and develop as a person in ways that I doubt I could have predicted a year ago.
+And while I’m incredibly thankful for all that the year brought me, I think that’s the point.
 You can’t predict what will happen in a year.

 One of my favorite quotes from Baseball’s “Moneyball” guru Billy Beane is:

 “The day you say you have to do something, you’re screwed.
 Because you are going to make a bad deal.
 You can always recover from the player you didn’t sign.
 You may never recover from the player you signed at the wrong price.”

 Of course he was talking about managing his baseball team and signing players and such, but I think this philosophy, for lack of a better term, holds true in life.

 Today, with social media, an ability to instantly compare ourselves to any of our peers, and a high premium placed on accomplishments and “success”, it’s hard to escape the feeling that we have to do something.
 We have to accomplish some goal, take some job, marry some guy or gal, all on some set time line or else we’re perceived as a failure.
 Society and culture put us in a place of “forcing” us to do something.

 And if we subscribe to Mr. Beane’s philosophy then in the end we are screwed.
 Why?
 Because Beane believes that bad decisions are made when we put stress on ourselves and back ourselves into a corner.
 We shift the way we make decisions.